pdimens/harpy/blog/simulate_diploid.md

     - default is 1000 bp, which was arbitrarily made bigger in this example
 - `-z` is the level of heterozygosity (`0.5` = 50%)
 - `-o` is the name of the output directory
-- `--conda` is optional and a matter of runtime preference
 - `GENOME.fa` is your genome file
 ==- :icon-git-compare: diagram
 ```mermaid